January 27, 2022

 Mighty Max characters from the toy line, animated series, comic books, and video games feature a few main characters coupled with one-time appearances from various villains like monsters and evil rulers.

-is a scholarly bird and one of Max’s allies who happens to get frustrated by Max’s carefree ways.
+is a scholarly bird and one of Max’s allies.
+He is often frustrated by Max’s carefree ways, and is frequently referred to as a “chicken”.

 is an ancient warrior.
 The master swordsman helps guard Mighty Max.

 is the main antagonist.
-The sinister, menacing, emotionless warlock trying to destroy the world.
+The sinister, menacing, emotionless warlock trying to destroy the world with his nightmares.

-is Skullmaster’s number one guy.
+is Skullmaster’s right-hand man.
 The brutish-looking humanoid beast with horns and dreadlocks is armed to the teeth with brutal weapons.

 is one of Skullmaster’s minions.
 He made his first appearance in the large playset ‘Mighty Max Blasts Magus’.